 Deliciously refreshing and packed with vitamins and minerals: today I want to share with you the excellent nutritional value and health benefits of watermelon.

-The watermelon, a member of the Cucurbitaceae family which comprises fruits like cantaloupe, pumpkin and similar plants that grow on vines on the ground.
+Watermelon is a member of the Cucurbitaceae family which comprises fruits like cantaloupe, pumpkin and similar plants that grow on vines on the ground.

-I usually juice watermelon with the rind as well.
+I usually juice watermelon rind as well.
 Rind is the whitish green part of the watermelon, between the skin and the red flesh.
 This part of the fruit contains the highest level of quality minerals and chlorophyll, and should not be discarded.
 In fact, the rind is beneficial for dissolving kidney stones!

 The water content in watermelon is extremely high at 92%.
 It is rich in beta-carotene, folate, vitamin C, vitamin B5 and smaller amounts of B1, B2, B3 and B6.

 This big fruit is a rich source of essential minerals like calcium, magnesium, phosphorus, potassium, sodium and smaller amounts of copper, iron and zinc.

 As in tomatoes, watermelon is loaded with lycopene, the red carotenoid pigment that gives it the red color.
 This important anti-oxidant is powerful in neutralizing harmful free radicals in our body.

 The Health Benefits of Watermelon